Three Tactics For Optimizing Your Campaigns To Produce More Demand

-Many B2B marketers have noted a decline in webinar performance recently.
-But with many live events being cancelled, we’re relying on their effectiveness more than ever.
+With the shift back to in-person events, many B2B marketers have noted a decline in webinar performance recently.
 How can you produce more pipeline with every online event you host?

 You can make the most of the touchpoints before and after events to produce engagement.
 Instead of simply sending a confirmation email when someone registers for a webinar, why not share some curated content pieces related to that topic?
 This will help grease the wheels and help stimulate interest in the topic before the webinar itself, boosting their chances of attending.

 Even when prospects don’t show up to the webinar, you can still use their sign-up as an opportunity to promote other content offers.
 You can also package up a handful of thematically related content pieces in your follow up email, giving them even more chances to engage and hit your MQL threshold quicker.